b-kaxa/tetratoon/README.md

 ## click field

-- you can click yourself color block.
+- you can click only yourself color block on field.
-- will paint field by your color.
+- will paint field by your color lower-left blocks.

 ## winner

 - after some turn, player having themself more color blocks is winner.

+## reset

+- please click upper logo.